Epstein-Zin Utility Maximization on a Random Horizon: The Consumption-Investment Problem

-To show that $(\pi^{*},c^{*})$ is permissible, the random horizon poses nontrivial challenges.
-As opposed to the standard case with a fixed horizon, the boundedness of $D$ in Proposition~\ref{P5} does not directly imply that $\int_0^\cdot Z_t dW_t$ and $\int_0^\cdot \hat Z_t d\hat W_t$ are BMO-martingales: the constants used in estimating the BMO norms are time-dependent and can easily blow up on our potentially unbounded horizon (see e.g. \cite[Lemma 3.1]{Morlais09} and the comment below \cite[(2)]{Hu05}).
-In other words, the BMO arguments, very useful in establishing permissibility of strategies on a fixed horizon (see e.g. \cite[Lemma B.2]{Xing} and \cite[Lemma 3.1]{Morlais09}), do not apply in our random-horizon case.
+In showing that $(\pi^{*},c^{*})$ is permissible, the random horizon $\tau$ poses nontrivial challenges.
+As opposed to the fixed-horizon case, the boundedness of $D$ (by Proposition~\ref{P5}) does not imply that $\int_0^\cdot Z_t dW_t$ and $\int_0^\cdot \hat Z_t d\hat W_t$ are BMO-martingales.
+Indeed, in estimating the BMO norms, some constants involved are horizon-dependent---they can easily blow up on a potentially unbounded horizon $\tau$; see e.g. \cite[Lemma 3.1]{Morlais09} and the comment below \cite[(2)]{Hu05}.
+In other words, the BMO arguments, useful in establishing permissibility of strategies on a fixed horizon (see e.g. \cite[Lemma B.2]{Xing} and \cite[Lemma 3.1]{Morlais09}), do not apply in our random-horizon case.

-To proceed, we need to impose appropriate integrability conditions on the random horizon $\tau$, from which the permissibility of $(\pi^*,c^*)$ can be extracted.
+To proceed, we directly impose appropriate integrability conditions on the random horizon $\tau$, from which the permissibility of $(\pi^*,c^*)$ can be derived.
 To this end, hereon we set

-These constants are finite because of Assumption~\ref{A1}.
-Also, consider
+Note that these constants are finite because of Assumption~\ref{A1}.
+Also, we consider

 \begin{assump} Let $(D,Z,\hat{Z})\in \cS_\infty\times \cM_2$ be the solution to \eqref{EQ11} in Proposition~\ref{P5}, and set $\widetilde Z_{t} := \rho_{t}Z_{t}+\hat{\rho}_{t}\hat{Z}_{t}$.
 We assume that there exists $q>1$ such that